davesweb/laravel-translatable/readme.md

 $englishTitle = $page->translate('title');
 ```

-To get the translation of a translated attribute in a different locale then the current app locale is in you can call
+To get the value of a translated attribute in a different locale then the current app locale is in you can call
-`translate('attribute')` with the desired locale.
+`translate('attribute', 'locale')` with the desired locale.

 ```php
 <?php